-address one of the reasons and provide you a solution.
+address one of the reasons and provide you with a solution.
 Hint: it’s about your hygiene routine after you go #2.
 A bit of a TMI topic today!

-Most likely the cause of your UTIs is your own E. coli bacteria.
-For majority women, sex is the main trigger (learn more about how sex causes UTIs
+Most likely, the cause of your UTIs is your own E. coli bacteria.
+For most women, sex is the main trigger (learn more about how sex causes UTIs

-Why wiping is not enough
+Why is wiping with dry TP not enough

 Have you ever seen an anus?
-Yours, your partner’s or even your dog’s?
+Yours, your partner’s, or even your dog’s?
 If you do not want to look, let me enlighten you.

 Unfortunately, your anus is “pouting” when you are wiping your ass.

-You are walking around with a dirty anus
+You are walking around with a dirty anus.

 - Then, I’m pouting (muscles tighten).
 This is kind of how your anus looks once you are done pooping.

 - Fourth, I’m using a clean piece of paper to show you how much is left in the creases of the skin!
-No brainer, it is hard to remove the lipstick when it is hidden in between wrinkles, created by the contracted muscles.
+No brainer, it is hard to remove the lipstick when it is hidden in between wrinkles created by the contracted muscles.